Chapter 12Testing, evaluation, and trace discipline

 First, set initial thresholds by action class, not as a single number.
 A refund, a code commit, and a configuration read are not the same kind of action, and a single risk threshold blurs the cliff between them.
 Class actions by reversibility and blast radius: read-only operations start below the elevated-logging threshold; reversible mutations start at the elevated threshold; irreversible or external-facing mutations start above the approval threshold.
 The defaults are deliberately conservative, because the cost of a false positive at startup (an approval that was not strictly needed) is a small delay, while the cost of a false negative is the incident the bootstrap exists to prevent.

 Second, seed the calibration with red-team cases.
 Deliberately craft borderline actions, the kind the team expects the system to see in production: a refund just under a dollar threshold, a diff that touches a sensitive path but is small, a query that is plausibly analytical and plausibly exfiltration.
 Score each seeded case, and set the class’s threshold at the decile that catches the seeded risky cases while passing the seeded benign ones.
-The seeded set need not be large, a few dozen cases per action class is enough to find a threshold that is not obviously wrong, and it gives the team a concrete artifact (“the scorer routes these N cases correctly”) to review rather than an intuition to defend.
+The seeded set need not be large; a few dozen cases per action class is enough to find a threshold that is not obviously wrong, and it gives the team a concrete artifact (“the scorer routes these N cases correctly”) to review rather than an intuition to defend.

 Third, run a tightening loop over the first N sessions.
 Sample real sessions in production, score every action, and have a human annotate a rotating fraction (the riskiest decile the scorer flagged, plus a random sample of the rest) as genuinely risky or benign.
 After each batch of annotations, adjust the thresholds: if the flagged set contains mostly benign actions, the threshold is too low; if the random sample contains risky actions the scorer let through, it is too high.
 The loop converges when the scorer’s flagged set is mostly genuinely risky and the unflagged set is mostly genuinely benign, which is the operational definition of “well-calibrated enough to operate.”